michaelkc/michaelkc.github.io/_posts/2024-07-01-interesting-stuff-i-found.markdown

 Another great article pertains to using [Kamal to deploy ASP.NET Core apps](https://chekkan.com/2024/05/24/kamal-deploy-asp-net-core-website.html)

 Still sticking with free tier App Services and/or scale-to-zero Container Apps in Azure, but it is something to keep an eye on.
-If nothing else, Kamal and tools like it underlines how comparatively easy deployments are in the Azure/IIS world (where web deploy and similar has been available for many, many years).
+If nothing else, Kamal and tools like it underlines how comparatively easy deployments are in the Azure/IIS world
+(where web deploy and similar has been available for many, many years).

 ### The Trimodal Nature of Tech Compensation Revisited
 Gergely has many interesting takes, this one in particular attempts to explain how tech compensation works, with three "tiers" coexisting.
 The highest-paying one goes under the radar for most people.

 [https://newsletter.pragmaticengineer.com/p/trimodal-nature-of-tech-compensation](https://newsletter.pragmaticengineer.com/p/trimodal-nature-of-tech-compensation)

+### Azure Verified Modules
+I do too much "ClickOps" these days, so the innovations around [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/concepts/what-why-how/) looks quite interesting.
+New to me was the fact that you can now reference shared Bicep modules outside of your file system.
+This sure beats the last attempt I saw, which had you pulling down the shared modules using Git submodules (which suck).

+I need to dig in at some point to discover how they placed themselves on the trade-off between flexibility (i need to set this particular property for this resource, so it must be exposed as a module parameter) and prescriptiveness
+(our Key Vaults should not allow public access).

+But for now, I think I will wait and see how the [Azure CDK will look like](https://x.com/davidfowl/status/1800785055620698587)